CLE-CMPS183W17/CLEWebEdition/README.md

 **Note:** If you have access to this Heroku app, then follow the steps below:

-1. Clone this app to your local machine:
+1. Clone this app to your local machine: <br>
 `$ heroku git:clone -a myremoteapp`

-2. Adding Heroku's remote:
+2. Adding Heroku's remote: <br>
 `$ git remote add heroku https://git.heroku.com/myremoteapp.git `

 3. Pull the database from Heroku to a new database into your local machine: <br>